gaboritaly/react_weather/README.md

 git clone https://github.com/gaboritaly/react_weather.git
 ```

-- Install the packages using the command `npm install`
+- Install the packages using the command `npm install` or `yarn install`
 - In the root of project you need to create .env file, and put there OpenWeatherMap base url, and the Api key

 ```bash